 The model-specific John Cooper Works leather steering wheel also acquires its exclusive character from accentuations produced using the 3D printing process.
 In addition to red accentuation seams, the steering wheel rim made of soft nappa leather also features a metal centre marking for the 12 o'clock position created using the additive manufacturing process.
 The shift paddles on the steering wheel are likewise 3D-printed in metal.
 In addition to the GP logo, a characteristic honeycomb structure can be seen on the paddle surfaces.
 Colour accentuations in the otherwise dark cockpit are provided by the red GP logos on the floor mats, matching double stripes on the gear selector and the Chili Red painted aluminium cross-brace behind the seats.
 This serves as a shield to prevent luggage items from slipping forward in the event of sudden braking.

 Digital instrument cluster and central instrument with model-specific displays.

-Optional features for the new MINI John Cooper Works GP include automatic climate control, the Connected Navigation Plus package, which also includes telephony with wireless charging, and an alarm system.
-The Connected Media system comes as standard: it displays model-specific information on the 6.5-inch screen in the central instrument panel.
+Features for the new MINI John Cooper Works GP include automatic climate control and the Connected Navigation Plus package, which comes with an 8.8-inch screen and includes telephony with wireless charging.
 The standard trim also includes a digital instrument cluster on the steering column.
 The high-resolution 5-inch colour screen shows the road speed both numerically and on a scale.
 The model-specific display includes temporary feedback and permanent display after activation of GP mode.
 A GP logo is permanently shown at the top of the screen.
 The graphic animation before vehicle start shows a model-specific image including the GP logo.